4 min read

 Each of these four generations will be attracted, engaged and retained for different reasons; their team structure, working environment and rewards should be flexible too.

-Mind you, there are some things every generation has in common though.
+Keep in mind if there are some things every generation has in common.
 Free bar tonight, anyone?